 Ever asked why it's driving you up the wall?

-Once again, the answer is so simple.
+The answer is simple.
 It's because you let it do so.
 Anyone with tinnitus will know what I am saying when you find yourself in the middle of some quality time.
-I mean, your having a real ball when all the sudden something (or someone) makes you want to notice this sound in your head.
+I mean, you are having a real ball when all the sudden something (or someone) makes you want to notice this sound in your head.
 Think about it.
 Whilst you were having fun, I'm sure you didn't notice it at all.
 Not the slightest.
 This is because your mind was distracted.
 You were focusing on something else other than your Tinnitus.